mrOranger/Javascript/README.md

 <img src = "./assets/javascript-logo.jpg" alt = "JavaScript Logo (from Wikipedia)" style = "width: 50%"/>
 </p>

 JavaScript is weird ...
-I mean this is how i though before, however back in 2 years ago when I started to work, I understood that JavaScript is not weird just a little bit different from other programming languages like Java or C++.
-I hope that this short guide will help you in have a deeper undestand of how JavaScript work and why is important to learn it in 2024.
+I mean this is what I though before, however when I started to work I understood that JavaScript is not weird, it is just a little bit different from other programming languages like Java or C++.
 JavaScript is _weakly typed_ programming language, used both for frontend and backend development, and compiled at runtime (_JIT_ compilation).
 A JavaScript's code can be exectuted on a Web Browser or in a Web Server, by using a _JavaScript Engine_.
 The most popular JavaScript engine is used in Google Chrome, and known as _V8_.

+I hope that this short guide will help you in have a deeper undestand of how JavaScript work and why is important to learn it in 2024.
+The repository in chapters starting from the basics like to adavanced concepts like Symbols, Memory Management and so and so forth ...

 ## History